 In providing financial assistance, Switzerland makes use of instruments of international organisations such as the World Bank and the European Bank for Reconstruction and Development (EBRD), which have set up funds to pool the contributions of various countries to Ukraine.

 Through the Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund, Switzerland is helping to urgently repair destroyed energy infrastructure with a contribution of CHF 54 million.
-It has also allocated CHF 10 million to the Energy Community’s Ukraine Energy Support Fund, to provide equipment needed to repair the country’s energy infrastructure for example (where possible via Swiss partners).
+It has also allocated CHF 18 million to the Ukraine Energy Support Fund, administered by the Energy Community Secretariat, to provide material needed to repair the country's energy infrastructure for example (where possible via Swiss partners).

 Financial overview